 TASO was set up in 2019 and is funded by the Office for Students.
 TASO will be fully independent and self-funding by 2022.

 Our Vision and Mission

-- Our vision is to eliminate equality gaps in higher education within 20 years.
+- Our vision is to eliminate equality gaps in higher education.

-- Our mission is to improve lives through evidence-based practice in higher education.
+- Our mission is to improve lives through evidence-informed practice in higher education.

 Expert Advisers and Researchers